Skip to primary navigation Skip to content Skip to footer

 Lemon “Milletseed” Butterflyfish

-This schooling Butterflyfish species is found in the water column and feeds on zooplankton.
-Breeding for Butterflyfish happens between January and May.
-Juveniles can be found along shallow West Maui coral reefs between April and June!
+This schooling Butterflyfish species lives in the water column and feeds on zooplankton.
+It breeds between January and May, and juveniles can be found along shallow West Maui coral reefs between April and June!

 Potter’s Angelfish